realar-project/realar/README.md

 The next basic abstraction is expression.
 Expression is a function that read reactive boxes or selectors.
 It can return value and write reactive values inside.

-We can subscribe to change any reactive expression using `on` function _(which also works with action)_.
+We can subscribe to change any reactive expression using `on` function _(which also works with signal)_.

 ```javascript
 const [get, set] = value(0);